kyma-project/kyma/resources/core/charts/monitoring/charts/alertmanager/README.md

 {{- end }}
 ```

-Secret `data:` is an encoded ```alertmanager.yaml``` file which contains all the configuration for alerting notifications.
+The **data** Secret is an encoded `alertmanager.yaml` file which contains all the configuration for alerting notifications.

-The next section explains how to configure Alertmanager for enabling alerting notifications.
+This section explains how to configure Alertmanager to enable alerting notifications.

 #### Alertmanager configuration - alertmanager.yaml

-The template
-[kyma/resources/core/charts/monitoring/charts/alertmanager/templates/alertmanager.config.yaml](templates/secret.yaml) pre-configure two simple receiver to handle alert in **VictorOps and Slack**.
+[This](templates/alertmanager.config.yaml) template pre-configures two simple receivers to handle alerts in **VictorOps and Slack**.

-This yaml file pre-configure two simple receivers to handle alert in **VictorOps and Slack**.
+This yaml file pre-configures two simple receivers to handle alerts in **VictorOps and Slack**.

 To avoid confusion, use optional configuration parameters for ```route:``` and then group the receivers under the label ```routes:```